-However, thanks to a particular geometry of the crankshaft mechanism, the expansion stroke is greater than the compression stroke, which allows the engine to have a higher efficiency compared to the Otto cycle.
+However, thanks to a particular geometry of the crankshaft mechanism, the expansion stroke is greater than the compression stroke, which allows the engine to have a higher thermodynamic performance compared to the Otto cycle.

-In both cases, the effect is to reduce the filling of the cylinder and, therefore, the compression ratio, without modifying the stroke.
-So the expansion stroke is greater than the "current" compression, this results in a lower pressure and the temperature of the combustion gases at the end of the expansion phase.
+In both cases, the effect is to reduce the cylinder fill, and therefore the compression ratio, without modifying the stroke.
+So the expansion stroke is greater than the "current" compression.
+This results in a lower pressure and temperature of the flue gases at the end of the expansion phase.

 Therefore, in theory, more heat is converted into mechanical work increasing the efficiency of the cycle.